IvLabs/manipulation/mom/Readme.md

 ## Date 07-11-2020
-* Translation matrix is unit less
+* Translation matrix is unit less.
-* Rotation matrix's nine parmeters
+* Rotation matrix's nine parmeters.
-* Parameters for representation of manipulator
+* Parameters for representation of manipulator.
-     - length of arm
+     - length of arm .
-     - Joint angle
+     - Joint angle.
-     - Angles b/w axis ( not sure )
+     - Angles b/w axis ( not sure ).
-* There is not any velocity transformation matrix
+* There is not any velocity transformation matrix.
-* state space vector
+* state space vector .
-* There are 12 no. of ways to attend any oriantation using Eular angles as well as Fixed angles method
+* There are 12 no. of ways to attend any oriantation using Eular angles as well as Fixed angles method.
-* Rotation matrix about an axis
+* Rotation matrix about an axis.
-* Parameter K ( which is vector ) in Equivalent angle axis representation
+* Parameter K ( which is vector ) in Equivalent angle axis representation.
-* Eulers Parameter , why we need that parameters  ?
+* Eulers Parameter , why we need that parameters  ?.
-      - To avoid singularity problem
+      - To avoid singularity problem .
-* The last Example using cosine angles
+* The last Example using cosine angles.

-* TO DO
+* TO DO .
-    - post the values of cosine angles on discord
+    - post the values of cosine angles on discord.
-    - find the sign convention for that angles
+    - find the sign convention for that angles.
-    - avoid confusion b/w XYZ and ZYX sequence
+    - avoid confusion b/w XYZ and ZYX sequence.
-    - Slove Assignment
+    - Slove Assignment.